visualpharm/Lunacy/docs/index.md

  </p>

   <br>
-  The editing tools are located on the most left pane of the editor and include the following tools:
+  The editing tools are located on the most left pane of the editor.
+They are:

   - Recolor
   - Overlay